Data exports

 >>> [TrainingDataExport('6565fbf2356124f1daa3acc522')]

-To get training data export by identifier, use TrainingDataExport.get, as in the following example:
+To get training data export by identifier, use TrainingDataExport.get.

 from datarobot.models.deployment import ActualsDataExport